collectivecognition/cssthief/README.md

 cssthief
 ========

-Copy the HTML and CSS for a selected element in any page into the clipboard in a ready-to-use form.
+cssthief is a Chrome extension which copies the HTML and CSS for a selected element in any page into the clipboard in a ready-to-use form.

 Work in progress!